Helixium Whitepaper v1.0

 Public Testnet

-Faucet, explorer, external validators, archive node, and signed checkpoints.
+Substrate explorer, external validators, wallet access, archive node, and signed checkpoints.

 Phase 4